-School staff will not give a pupil an injection unless staff have agreed and specific training to do so has been delivered.
-This training will be delivered by the School Nurse/ relevant Healthcare professional.
+School staff will not give a pupil an injection unless training to do so has been delivered.
+This training will be delivered following advice from the school nurse / relevant healthcare professional.

 Ointments/creams

 The Academy will only administer ointments/creams prescribed by healthcare professionals.
 All efforts should be made for the pupil's ointment/cream to be applied at home by parent/carers.
 If it is necessary to apply a prescribed dose during school hours, this should be recorded on Template C.